 Everyone using the Library is expected to be there because work or testing needs to be done.
 All students need to find a seat; students are not permitted to sit on the floors of the Library.
-If students move any furniture, it is important that they return it to its original place.

 Water bottles and covered drinks are welcome in the Library, but other foods and uncovered drinks are not allowed.
 Snacks and drinks, open or not, may be confiscated if visible to a staff member.